If you have a broken mother-daughter relationship, empathy, active listening, and working on yourself can help improve the connection.

 Depending on your relationship, taking a few days or weeks off from seeing or talking with each other can help make the time you reconnect even better.

 Your mom may be part of your identity, whether you have remained close or distant during your life.
-If you’ve decided to work on your relationship, consider a few ways to open the doors to reconnecting.
+If you’ve decided to heal your mother-daughter relationship, consider a few ways to open the doors to reconnecting.

 Appreciate the role she’s played